iambrockmoir/personal_agent/Specification.md

 - [ ] Implement proper error state management in the UI (e.g., retry buttons for failed operations)
 - [ ] Add analytics to track usage patterns and error rates
 - [ ] Implement proper cleanup of old recordings and transcripts to manage storage space
-- [ ] Add export functionality for memos (e.g., as text files or PDFs)
-- [ ] Implement proper audio format validation and conversion if needed
-- [ ] Add support for different audio quality settings
 - [ ] Implement proper handling of device storage space warnings